-Updated Peer Group and Market Data Reflects Market Median Compensation.
+At or Below Market Median Compensation.
 Our independent compensation consultant, PricewaterhouseCoopers LLP, or PwC, conducts competitive analyses from time to time at the request of our Compensation Committee, in order to provide a comparison of our compensation practices against a peer group of companies.
-In February 2014 in connection with our recent conversion to a REIT, our Compensation Committee, with the assistance of PwC, performed an extensive competitive market analysis.
-Our peer group for 2014 was 29 companies, including 14 REIT companies.
-In determining our peer group for 2014, the Compensation Committee and PwC took into account our REIT status and our current financial metrics.
-We are positioned at the 50th percentile in terms of revenues and in between the 25th and 50th percentile in terms of market capitalization and fixed assets of the peer group.
+In February 2014 in connection with our conversion to a REIT, our Compensation Committee, with the assistance of PwC, performed an extensive competitive market analysis.
+Our peer group as established in 2014 was 29 companies, including 14 REIT companies.
+In determining our peer group for 2014, the Compensation Committee and PwC took into account our REIT status and our then current financial metrics.